annied11/annied11/README.md

 I'm [**Annie**](https://annied11.github.io/Website-Portforlio/), a CS student at Pitt.
 Here you'll find my personal and collaborative projects, showcasing what I’m working on, learning, and building in the world of tech!

 #### 🌱 About Me
-- I love mangoes and _Soft_ peaches >>
+- I love mangos and white peaches
-- Outside of coding, I enjoy making drinks.
+- Outside of coding, I enjoy exploring new places and taking walks
 - Currently interning at the bay!

 🌎 Connect with me on [LinkedIn](https://www.linkedin.com/in/wanyidai/)!